midtown-ai/glossary/glossary/t.md

  Conceptualized by [Alan Turing][Alan Turing Person] and published in the 1950 paper, Computing Machinery and Intelligence.
 The test proposed if a computer's output responses were indistinguishable from a human, it could be said to be able to "think."

  The "standard interpretation" of the Turing test, in which the interrogator (C) is given the task of trying to determine which player – A or B – is a computer and which is a human.
 The interrogator is limited to using the responses to written questions to make the determination.

+ A computer passes the test if a human interrogator, after posing some written questions, cannot tell whether the written responses come from a person or from a computer.

  ![]( {{site.assets}}/t/turing_test.png ){: width="100%"}}